steveculshaw/templesandtombs/README.md

 Ace thinks ... "*sadly, she hasn't seen Hendricks in action ... **he's so amazing, it's like magic!***"

 ### 10th November

+Hendrick's picks the door with ease, and we give chase to Asrah through a crowded Hagia Sofia ...

+Hendrick's catches up with Asrah at the main entrance<br>
+And gets warned about "Agents Ahead" (the Itie's) by one of her associates (the Brit's)

+Hendrick's, Asrah and Brit agents jump into a car, and head off<br>
+The Italian's get into their car and give chase<br>
+Frank jumps onto the italians car's running board<br>
+And Sam hijacks a taxi, and joins the chase.

+Gun fire is exchanged between Brit's, Italian's and Sam<br>

+We deal with the Itie's and head of towards the airport ---> <br>

+She reckons we're seeking "The Plume", and we should go with them to Koufonisi ... actually we should be the lead, and she and the SIS agents will escort us